top of page

 Health and Wellbeing in Retirement

-• 73% are concerned about their health in older age
+• 73% are worried about their health as they age.

-• 37% fear declining health that requires long-term care
+• 37% fear the declining health that may require long-term care.

 Planning for the Long Term

-Retirees are planning for long lives, with a median expected age of 90, meaning a typical retirement period of 29 years.
-Despite this long horizon:
+Most retirees expect long lives, with a median anticipated lifespan of 90, suggesting a typical retirement span of about 29 years.
+Despite this, many lack proper planning:

-• Only 19% have a written financial plan for retirement
+• 19% possess a written financial plan for retirement.

 Insights for Future Retirees

-• 49% said debt interfered with their ability to save for retirement
+• 49% feel that debt hindered their ability to save properly.

 Retirees' Policy Priorities

-4. Ensuring all workers can save for retirement in the workplace (50%)
+4. Ensuring that all workers can save for retirement at work (50%).

 What This Means for You